SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 - To select write modes, you must set the Target Model [Type & Format](type-and-format.md) to **Table**.

-Once you've selected your write mode, you'll see in the Code view that the table is stored as a `"materialized": "incremental",` table, with `"incremental_strategy:` set to whichever write mode and merge approach you choose.
+Once you've selected your write mode, you'll see in the Code view that the table is stored as a `"materialized": "incremental"` table, with `"incremental_strategy:` set to whichever write mode and merge approach you choose.

 The following table shows which write modes and approaches are available for which provider.